KirklandLab/CutandTag_Alignment_QC/README.md

 + `cutadapt_minimum_length`: minimum read length retained after trimming
 + `cutadapt_error_rate`: maximum allowed adapter-matching error rate
 + `cutadapt_minimum_overlap`: minimum adapter overlap required for trimming
++ `use_blacklist`: whether to exclude read pairs overlapping blacklist regions
++ `blacklist`: path to a BED file for the same reference assembly used for alignment
 + `bowtie2_genome`: path to the Bowtie2 index for the reference genome, such as mm10 or hg38
 + `effective_genome_size`: effective genome size used by DeepTools for coverage normalization
 + `genome_size`: genome size string used by MACS2, such as `mm` or `hs`